laxeye/pyYAMB/README.md

 `pip install pyYAMB`

-Also yo need to install dependencies
+Also yo need to install dependencies (see below).

 #### GitHub